 Let’s take a look at what constitutes our phone’s in general.

-When it comes to utility and personalization, mobile app take a backstep to personal files, media and video.
+When it comes to utility and personalization, creating a mobile app takes a backstep to personal files, media, and video.

 So, when there is a question of whether to have just another app or to have personal files, users find it easier to uninstall an app.